dblock/code.dblock.org/_posts/2010/2010-09-30-jna-reading-windows-event-log-entries-in-java.markdown

 }
 {% endhighlight %}

-Knowing whether there’re more records in the iterator involves reading ahead and returning whether the iterator is done.
+Knowing whether there are more records in the iterator involves reading ahead and returning whether the iterator is done.

 {% highlight java %}
 @Override